-Upon closing of the Merger and in addition to the reverse stock split and exchange of the Company's common stock for Celladon common stock: (i) all outstanding options to purchase shares of the Company's common stock, in each case appropriately adjusted based on the Exchange Ratio; and (ii) all outstanding warrants to purchase shares of the Company's common stock were assumed by Celladon and converted into warrants to purchase shares of Celladon's common stock, in each case appropriately adjusted based on the Exchange Ratio.
+Upon closing of the Merger and in addition to the reverse stock split and exchange of the Company's common stock for Celladon common stock: (i) all outstanding options to purchase shares of the Company's common stock were assumed by Celladon and converted into options to purchase shares of Celladon's common stock, in each case appropriately adjusted based on the Exchange Ratio; and (ii) all outstanding warrants to purchase shares of the Company's common stock were assumed by Celladon's common stock, in each case appropriately adjusted based on the Exchange Ratio; and (ii) all outstanding warrants to purchase shares of the Company's common stock were assumed by Celladon's common stock, in each case appropriately adjusted based on the Exchange Ratio.
 No fractional shares of Celladon's common stock were issued in connection with the Merger.
 Instead, the Company's stockholders received cash in lieu of any fractional shares of Celladon common stock that such stockholders would otherwise have been entitled to receive in connection with the Merger.
 Also, as a result of the reverse stock split, the per share exercise price of, and the number of shares of common stock underlying, Celladon's stock options and warrants outstanding prior to the reverse stock split were automatically proportionally adjusted based on the fifteen for one reverse stock split ratio in accordance with the terms of such options and warrants.
-The reverse stock split did not alter the par value of Celladon's common stock or modify any voting rights or other terms of the common stock.
+The reverse stock split did not alter the par value of Celladon's common stock.